Generalised pustular psoriasis

 Death can result from cardiorespiratory failure during the acute eruptive phase of generalised pustular psoriasis so it is very important to treat it as early as possible.
 Elderly patients are at greatest risk.
 Other complications include:

 - Secondary bacterial infection

-- Disturbed protein and electrolyte balance, especially low albumin and calcium
+- Disturbed protein and electrolyte balance, especially low albumin, low calcium and low zinc

 - Renal and liver impairment

 What treatment is available for generalised pustular psoriasis?

 Generalised pustular psoriasis can be life threatening, so hospitalisation is usually required.
 The aim is to prevent further fluid loss, stabilise body temperature and restore electrolyte imbalance.
 Specialist care is essential.

 - Biologic agents including infliximab, etanercept, ustekinumab, adalimumab, and anakinra

 - Sugiura K. The genetic background of generalized pustular psoriasis: IL36RN mutations and CARD14 gain-of-function variants.
 J Dermatol Sci.
 2014 Jun;74(3):187-92. doi: 10.1016/j.jdermsci.2014.02.006.
 Epub 2014 Mar 5.
 PubMed PMID: 24656634.

 - Book: Textbook of Dermatology.
 Ed Rook A, Wilkinson DS, Ebling FJB, Champion RH, Burton JL.
 Fourth edition.
 Blackwell Scientific Publications.